shashishivgit909/css_rivision/Readme.md

 => Block level elements in flexbox behavave different than it is being  outside flexbox.
 In flexbox , child div or other block level elemnts takes only that much space required by its content intstead of full width .

+=> inline-block : These elements like button streches in flex to take full availibale width if its width not restricted or given flex-grow:0 or wrap it in block element like div.

 ## Flex-item property:
 1.flex-grow